Token Ring: Multistation Access Units and Controlled Access Units

 The IBM 8228 Multistation Access Unit with accompanying Setup Aid to prime the relays on each port.
 The unit is fully passive and does not need a power supply.

 Physically, a Token Ring network is wired as a star, with 'MAUs' in the center, 'arms' out to each station, and the loop going out-and-back through each.

-A MAU could present in the form of a hub or a switch; since Token Ring had no collisions many MAUs were manufactured as hubs.
+A MAU could present in the form of a hub or a switch; since Token Ring had no collisions, many MAUs were manufactured as hubs.
 Although Token Ring runs on LLC, it includes source routing to forward packets beyond the local network.
 The majority of MAUs are configured in a 'concentration' configuration by default, but later MAUs also supporting a feature to act as splitters and not concentrators exclusively such as on the IBM 8226.

 Later IBM would release Controlled Access Units that could support multiple MAU modules known as a Lobe Attachment Module.
 The CAUs supported features such as Dual-Ring Redundancy for alternate routing in the event of a dead port, modular concentration with LAMs, and multiple interfaces like most later MAUs.
 This offered a more reliable setup and remote management than with an unmanaged MAU hub.

 Cabling and interfaces

-Cabling is generally IBM "Type-1", a heavy two-pair 150 ohm shielded twisted pair cable.
+Cabling is generally IBM "Type-1", a heavy two-pair 150-ohm shielded twisted-pair cable.
 This was the basic cable for the "IBM Cabling System", a structured cabling system that IBM hoped would be widely adopted.
 Unique hermaphroditic connectors, referred to as IBM Data Connectors in formal writing were used.
 The connectors have the disadvantage of being quite bulky, requiring at least 3 × 3 cm panel space, and being relatively fragile.
-The advantages of the connectors being that they are genderless and have superior shielding over standard unshielded 8P8C.
+The advantages of the connectors were that they are genderless and have superior shielding over standard unshielded 8P8C.
 Connectors at the computer were usually DE-9 female.
-Several other types of cable existed such as type 2, and type 3 cable.
+Several other types of cable existed, such as type 2 and type 3 cable.

-In later implementations of Token Ring, Cat 4 cabling was also supported, so 8P8C (RJ45) connectors were used on both of the MAUs, CAUs and NICs; with many of the network cards supporting both 8P8C and DE-9 for backwards compatibility.
+In later implementations of Token Ring, Cat 4 cabling was also supported, so 8P8C (RJ45) connectors were used on both of the MAUs, CAUs, and NICs; with many of the network cards supporting both 8P8C and DE-9 for backwards compatibility.